mckennapsean/dissertation/content/07-reflect.md

 ## An Evaluation Project

-In this project, we focused on several evaluation methods that enabled us to generate guidelines for data visualization stories [@mckenna2017].
+In this project, we focused on several evaluation methods that enabled us to generate guidelines for the applied area of creating data visualization stories [@mckenna2017].
 First, we preface this research with an overview and motivations for the project, to study the visual narrative flow of data visualization stories.
 By providing examples of two types of flow, scrollers and steppers, we show how different these story experiences are to readers.
 Next, we characterize this design space for visual narrative flow into seven flow-factors.
 We employed evaluation methods which involved qualitative, exploratory studies on reading experiences, and we conducted a crowdsourced study in order to measure and compare engagement for different narrative flows.
-By reflecting on this project using the design activity framework, we provide an initial validation that steps for experimental design map to steps of the design process, where visualization artifacts can increase the reproducibility of an experimental design.
-We also discuss how the framework enabled us to reason about the limitations of the studies as well.
+By reflecting on this project using the design activity framework, we provide an initial validation that steps for experimental design can map onto steps of the design process, where visualization artifacts can capture evaluation guidelines and increase the reproducibility through documentation of an experimental design.
+We also discuss how the framework enabled us to reason about the evalaution methods' limitations of generalizability.

 ### Project Motivation